Knechtrs/fitfile-analysis/README.md

 ```r
 source("scripts/race_comp_pipeline.R")
 ```
+An interactive file selection window will open.
+Navigate to the `config/` folder and select your `.yaml` configuration file.

-Alternatively, you can open `race_comp_pipeline.R` in RStudio and run the entire script interactively.
+Note: Alternatively, you can open `race_comp_pipeline.R` in RStudio and run the entire script interactively.

 ### 5. View the Animation